Aphrodite: 6 Powerful Ways to Connect With the Goddess of Love and Beauty

 why Cultural Context matters

-So a lot of us don’t really know how to go about practising.
+The majority of us weren’t brought up as Pagans.
+So, a lot of us don’t really know how to go about practising.

 The best way to grow fulfilling relationships with the gods is to venerate them within their own cultural context.

-Honouring the gods of ancient cultures means acknowledging that they knew best about how to honour and petition the gods.
+Honouring the gods of ancient cultures means acknowledging that they probably knew best about how to honour and petition the gods.

+Honouring Aphrodite in the way that she was worshipped for generations is not only respectful.
 But increases your chances of success in building a long-term relationship with her.

 A big part of embracing the Greek cultural context is to not impose your past religious beliefs onto her worship.

 If you were brought up within a monotheistic religion.
+You will have internalised some toxic beliefs about deity.

 It’s time to deprogramme.